rrobinn/academic-kickstart/content/post/tidytues-tuition.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```
 We can use these Estimates to better interpret this statistical model:
-- <b>How much more are earnings for graduates when they attend schools with higher tuition?</b> We know that for every $1 increase in tuition, earnings increase by $0.47 (all else equal).
+- <b>How much more are earnings for graduates when they attend schools with higher tuition?</b>
+We know that for every $1 increase in tuition, earnings increase by $0.47 (all else equal).
 This means, a $5,000 increase in tuition is associated with $2,385 more in yearly earnings.

 - <b> How much more are students at Public institutions earning? </b>.
 The estimate for `public_dummy` tells us that on average, Students at Public institutions are earning $5,792 more.
 However, this is where "all else equal" becomes important.
 Not many Private schools are in the same tuition-range as Public schools.
+Students at the Private schools that cost more are out-earning the Public school students.

+- <b> Seeing the forest through the trees</b>.
+Our intercept estimate indicates that the average early-career salary is $34,650.
+With today's average yearly tuition hovering well-above $20k, it really makes you think about the bang for your buck when picking a school.